-- surface cleaning.
+- surface cleaning

-While it’s possible to schedule a commercial cleaner at any time, janitorial services are available throughout the day.
-As they can be hired in house, they can be on deck for sudden clean-ups.
-This makes janitorial services ideal for places that are particularly prone to spills, such as schools or certain government offices.
-This frees up other staff to attend to their roles rather than messes.
+While it’s possible to schedule a Commercial cleaner at any time, Janitorial services are typically available as daytime cleaners.
+This makes Janitorial services ideal for places that are particularly prone to spills, such as schools or government offices.
+Core staff is left to attend to their roles rather than cleaning.

-Commercial cleaners have flexible schedules, and can frequently offer janitorial services on top of their regularly scheduled cleanings; however, if you’re looking at a company that only offers scheduled commercial cleaning, you’re looking at limited availability throughout the day.
+Commercial cleaners have flexible schedules, and can frequently offer Janitorial services on top of their regularly scheduled cleanings; however, if you’re looking at a company that only offers scheduled Commercial cleaning, you’re looking at limited availability throughout the day.
 Janitorial services will be available throughout the day, but as we’ve mentioned they have a limited scope.

-Consider your commercial property’s capacity and budget when deciding between regular, in-house janitorial services, third party janitorial services (frequently offered by commercial cleaners), or regularly scheduled cleaning.
+Consider your Commercial property’s capacity and budget when deciding between regular in-house Janitorial services, third-party Janitorial services (frequently offered by Commercial cleaners), or regularly scheduled cleaning.
 While regular staff may free up everyone else to prioritize their jobs, a custodial staff is an investment that must be carefully considered.

-The Best Choice for Your Property
+The Best Choice for Your Business

 The difference between Janitorial services and Commercial cleaning are in the available services and their scope, the time of day during which the cleaning is performed, and the amount of responsibility and support of the cleaning staff.